Library Planning Program Start Time

-For decades we have been conditioned to check-in early when flying or going to a train station.
-Airlines label documents with pre-check-in and departure time, and many times the check-in time is in larger print and the easiest time to find on the boarding pass.
+We have been conditioned to check in early when flying or going to a train station for decades.
+Airlines label documents with pre-check-in and departure times, and many times, the check-in time is in larger print and is the easiest time to find on the boarding pass.

-The family arrives at the start of the program but need to check-in prior to escorting the family trough the door.
-Clinging to mom are the two kids who are being encouraged to sit on the floor with the other kids.
+The family arrives at the program’s start but needs to check in before escorting the family through the door.
+Clinging to mom are the two kids who are encouraged to sit on the floor with the other kids.
 With all eyes focused on the new arrivals, the program comes to a slow halt until the new arrivals are settled into their seats.

 How to change late behavior

 Like the airlines who advertise check-in time, so should library schedules.
-For example, You want your Summer reading programs to starts promptly at 9:00 a.m.
-Then promote the reading program check-in is at 8:45 a.m.
+For example, You want your Summer reading programs to start promptly at 9:00 a.m.
+Then, promote the reading program.
+Check-in is at 8:45 a.m.
 The 8:45 a.m. time is when you want the parents to arrive, just like school teachers wish their class in their seats and ready at 9:00 a.m.
 The first bell is at 8:50, and the classes start at 9:00 a.m.

-Let’s consider professional sports, which starts at the top of the hour.
+Consider professional sports, starting at the top of the hour.
 A perfect example was the Chicago White Sox.
-As part of the deal, White Sox weeknight home games will begin at 7:11 p.m. instead of the typical 7:05 p.m. first pitch.
+White Sox weeknight home games will begin at 7:11 p.m. instead of the typical 7:05 p.m. first pitch as part of the deal.

 Move the Clock Back

-I can hear the voice of some librarians say “We cannot change our times, people know storytime is Wednesday at 9:00 a.m.”
+I can hear the voice of some librarians say, “We cannot change our times.
+People know storytime is Wednesday at 9:00 a.m.”
 The alternative is to have the “actual program” start at 9:15 a.m.
-Like professional sports, we turn the T.V. on at noon but realize the game doesn’t start to 12:09 and knowing this T.V. schedule activity based on this new start time.
+Like professional sports, we turn the T.V. on at noon but realize the game doesn’t start to 12:09 and know this T.V. schedule activity based on this new start time.

-You, the librarian is the producer of the event.
-Advertise the program publicly to start at 9:00 a.m., and schedule the staff or entertainer to start at 9:10 a.m.
+You, the librarian, are the producer of the event.
+Advertise the program publicly to start at 9:00 a.m. and schedule the staff or entertainer to start at 9:10 a.m.

-Over the years of performing, I always ask the librarian if they have any announcement prior to the start of the show?
-The majority of the librarians take a pass and say, “We really don’t have anything to announce.”
-If you can recall a time that you said this, don’t do it again.
-Consider you have new families that may be unaware of all the services the library offers.
-Parents are busy people and forget things so that public service announcements prior to the start of the show will help reinforce or reminds local families about the free service the library provides.
+Over the years of performing, I have always asked the librarian if they have any announcements before the start of the show.
+Most librarians take a pass and say, “We don’t have anything to announce.”
+If you can recall when you said this, don’t do it again.
+Consider you have new families that may be unaware of all the library’s services.
+Parents are busy people and forget things.
+Public service announcements before the show starts will help reinforce or remind local families about the library’s free service.

-Finally, you are using the extra ten-minutes in educating, informing, and distracting the audience from those arriving late.
-Now the show can start promptly at the delayed time that only you, your staff, and the entertainer knows.
+Finally, you use the extra ten minutes to educate, inform, and distract the audience from those arriving late.
+The show can start promptly at the delayed time that only you, your staff, and the entertainer know.
 Movie theaters have been doing this for decades, and nobody questions the exact start of a movie once in the theater.

 Reward Early Arrivals

-Don’t you like receiving something FOR free when it not expected?
+Don’t you like receiving something FOR free when it is not expected?

 Countless businesses are looking for ways to draw customers to their businesses.
-Partnering with local companies, the library can advertise the first twenty families will get a gift certificate from XYZ restaurant or business.
-From free drinks, fries, and ice cream, patrons will show up early for a gift certificate.
+Partnering with local companies, the library can advertise that the first twenty families will get a gift certificate from an XYZ restaurant or business.
+Patrons will arrive early for a gift certificate with free drinks, fries, and ice cream.

-The goal is to reward those who arrive at the check-in time, so the program starts on time.
+The goal is to reward those arriving at check-in so the program starts on time.